hastmu/jupyterhub4family/README.md

 - The **Root**-Part
     - First of all the service account **jupyterhub** is created (password-disabled), including a unix-group (jupyterhub) which comes along with the same name.
     - As it uses **sudospawner** we need sudo and a configuration.
 The configuration allowes the **jupyterhub**-service account to impersonate all members of the unix-group **jupyterhub** in order to start the jupyterhub-singleuser process.
+    - Last but least, a **jupyterhub_adm** group is create for administrative delegation, members of this group are allowed to add members to the **jupyterhub** group.
 - The **Service**-Part
     - jupyterhub itself gets setuped 100% in userspace, so all python and npm packages are installed locally under the account "jupyterhub".
     - a user cronjob is uses to start it.